NicholasH15/edge-decrypt/README.md

 Extracts passwords from Edge and sends them over HTTPS to the server specified in URL

 ## Dependencies
-pip install requests
-pip install pywin32
-pip install pycryptodome
+pip install requests pywin32 pycryptodome

 ## Credits
 This project implements the technique described in: